paterik/udacity-ios-aqoo/README.md

  *more detailed/build related information can be obtained in the ```App Build Process``` section of this documentation*

 ## App Build Process

 To build this app you’ve to take care of the following steps.

-1. Checkout this repository on your system
+1. Checkout this repository on your system - I suggest using the smaller [shallow clone mechanic](https://www.perforce.com/blog/git-beyond-basics-using-shallow-clones)

 ```
 git clone git@github.com:paterik/udacity-ios-aqoo.git --depth 1